johncausey/scoots/README.md

 You can use Scoots on your own IRC server or in your own IRC channel on another server.
 Scoots is designed to run as a daemon in the background.
 Errors will be logged inside the logs folder.

-1. Edit the settings.yml file to set your bot, server, and channel information.

-2. Run the init script;
+Edit the settings.yml file to set your bot, server, and channel information.
+Then run the init script;

       ruby init.rb start

 Operations